Springsteen drummer appointed to planning and zoning board

 “I was impressed with his knowledge and vision of real estate and development,” she said.
 “I love Springsteen.
 Who doesn’t?
 But this appointment was not made because of his music prowess.”

-Weingberg, who was hired as Springsteen’s drummer in 1974, told the Post that community decisions, like music, can have a lasting effect.
+Weinberg, who was hired as Springsteen’s drummer in 1974, told the Post that community decisions, like music, can have a lasting effect.

 “Bruce used to ask the question: Why do they call it a record?
 It is because it will last forever,” Weinberg explained.
 “Forty years from now, people will listen to Born to Run.
 He put a tremendous amount of time and effort into writing those songs.
 It is the same with planning and zoning board decisions.
 They will have lasting impacts.”

-Note: An earlier version of this report had an incorrect spelling of Weinberg’s name.